Willie169/Android-Non-Root/README.md

 * The app version: <https://github.com/Willie169/Android-Non-Root-App>.
 * App download link: <https://github.com/Willie169/Android-Non-Root-App/releases/download/v1.0/com.willie.androidnonroot%5F10.apk>.

-In this tutorial, we’ll explore a range of powerful, open-source tools such as [Termux](https://github.com/termux/termux-app), [F-Droid](https://f-droid.org), [Shizuku](https://github.com/RikkaApps/Shizuku), [Tor](https://www.torproject.org), [TrackerControl](https://github.com/TrackerControl/tracker-control-android), [InviZible Pro](https://github.com/Gedsh/InviZible), and [PipePipe](https://github.com/InfinityLoop1308/PipePipe) to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.
+In this tutorial, we’ll explore a range of powerful, open-source tools such as [Termux](https://github.com/termux/termux-app), [F-Droid](https://f-droid.org), [Shizuku](https://github.com/RikkaApps/Shizuku), [Tor](https://www.torproject.org), [TrackerControl](https://github.com/TrackerControl/tracker-control-android), [InviZible Pro](https://github.com/Gedsh/InviZible), [QEMU](https://www.qemu.org), and [PipePipe](https://github.com/InfinityLoop1308/PipePipe) to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.

 Please read the [Global Note](#global-note) before you start or you may encounter errors.

-My main development of Termux scripts for setup and virtual machines installation such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
-Please refer to it for more scripts for Termux.
+My main development of Termux Shell scripts has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh), which includes setup automation, shortcuts, installations and configurations of development tools and emulation environments such as proot, proot-distro, QEMU system emulation, and box64, and more, while tutorials for Termux, some of my scripts in [**termux-sh**](https://github.com/Willie169/termux-sh), and other related stuff such as VNC, SSL, and SSH, remain here.

 ---